pcarleton/pcarleton.github.io/_drafts/dns-authority.md

 First computers linked

-Engelbart volunteers SRI as NIC since he has NLS system which could help manage it.
+Engelbart volunteers Stanford Research Institute (SRI) to be the Network Information Center (NIC) since he has NLS (oN-Line System) which could help manage it.